 Simply contact your plan administrator and ask to have funds disbursed directly to Columbus Academy.
 You may need Columbus Academy’s tax ID number: 31-4379445.

 I have given some small amount every year to my beloved alma mater.
-Donating the last two years with some tax advantages from my retirement fund has given me much more latitude, and I feel more a part of the Academy’s family.”
+Donating the last four years with some tax advantages from my retirement fund has given me much more latitude, and I feel more a part of the Academy’s family.”
 Robert Schoene '64

 Charitable Gift Annuity (CGA)

 We are pleased to partner with The Columbus Foundation to hold, manage and administer these generous gifts!
 CGA's are simple contracts in which the donor transfers assets (like appreciated stock) in exchange for a fixed and guaranteed payment for the remainder of his or her lifetime.
 Donors receive a one-time tax deduction and tax advantaged retirement income.
 Click here for an example.

 Having this Charitable Gift Annuity is like having another retirement fund - it's providing me with annual, guaranteed income for the rest of my life.
 I was able to use appreciated stock to establish it, which was a great tax benefit to me.
 I also know that down the road the school will have these funds to support faculty children who attend CA, per my wishes.
 Setting everything up with The Columbus Foundation was easy, too."
 Tim Hildreth '69, former CA teacher and golf coach